Mexicans Search for Survivors After Earthquake Kills 248

 The town's Instituto Morelos secondary school partly collapsed, but school director Adelina Anzures said the earthquake drill held in the morning came in handy.

 "I told them that it was not a game, that we should be prepared," Anzures said of the drill.
-When the quake came, children and teachers rapidly filed out and nobody was hurt, she said.
+When the quake came, she said, children and teachers rapidly filed out and nobody was hurt.

 The U.S. Geological Survey said the magnitude 7.1 quake hit at 1:14 p.m.
 (2:15 p.m.
-EDT) and was centered near the Puebla state town of Raboso, about 76 miles (123 kilometers) southeast of Mexico City.
+EDT) and was centered near the Puebla state town of Raboso, 76 miles (123 kilometers) southeast of Mexico City.

 Much of Mexico City is built on former lakebed, and the soil can amplify the effects of earthquakes centered hundreds of miles away.